duncanofosu/Soccer-Stuf/README.md

 future work, we will include the market  value of  players, injury situations, lineups, uncertainty around the club(press)  and a host of other interesting variables.

-Remember to install all the needed packages prior to running the file.
+Remember to install all the needed packages prior to running the file..